ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 ## Integrating the build in your Next.js project

-Having the setup finished, let's move to the actual integration.
+With the Next.js setup done, let's move to the actual integration.
 First, put your unzipped custom build at the project root in the `ckeditor5` folder.
 Then, add it as a local dependency using the yarn command:

 ```bash
 yarn add file:./ckeditor5
 ```

 The dependency should be visible in the `package.json` file as `ckeditor5-custom-build`.
-Additionally, we need an external dependency - the CKEditor React component.
+Additionally, we need an external dependency &ndash; the CKEditor&nbsp;5 React component.
 Next.js extends React, and hence, the component is valid here.
-You can install it using the following command.
+You can install it using the following command:

 ```bash
 yarn add @ckeditor/ckeditor5-react
 ```

-Next, we will use installed dependencies in a React component.
+Next, we will use the installed dependencies in a React component.
 Create a new component in the components directory, for example, `components/custom-editor.js`.
 Inside the component file, import all necessary dependencies.
-Then, create a functional component that returns the CKEditor React component with a proper configuration.
+Then, create a functional component that returns the CKEditor&nbsp;5 React component with a proper configuration.

 ```jsx
 // components/custom-editor.js